 With the Small Satellites market expected to grow into a $7.53 bn (GBP5.94 bn) industry by 2022, the ability to deliver connectivity here on the ground through new LEO constellations mantel is already being seriously developed by leading industry and government stakeholders worldwide.

 As adoption of small, nano and cube satellites constellations has been driven by the commercial market - in particular for COMSATCOM - there is now growing consensus that architectures of military systems can and must include architecture that will support LEO solution provision.

-in London from the 26th - 27th April 2021 which will explore economies of scale, small satellite
+on 26th - 27th April 2021 which will explore economies of scale, small satellite

 production and design, regulatory considerations in the increasingly congested domain and key programme updates from across leading space agencies, militaries and commercial solution providers.

 - Understand what the emerging mega-constellations mean from a regulatory perspective & meet and engage with key licensing bodies to determine how best to do business within the small satellites market

 - Key updates from leading commercial solution providers developing cutting edge cube and nanosatellites - including leading UK industrial partners

 - Learn how future launch is being developed with critical perspectives from industry, space agencies and militaries developing this capability